-The presence of CMV IgG only indicates past exposure.
+- The presence of CMV IgG only indicates past exposure.

 Intestinal parasites are common in third world countries where sanitation and waste disposal systems are poor, but much less common in developed countries.
 Parasite eggs are consumed with contaminated food, hatch inside the body, go through a lifecycle, lay eggs, and then die.
 The eggs do not hatch inside the body, but are shed in feces.
 Chronic parasite re-infestation requires continual consumption of contaminated food.

 People in developed countries do occasionally consume parasite eggs from eating raw foods and can occasionally harbor very low levels of parasites, but rarely enough to cause symptoms of infestation.
 Infections are always self-limited unless contaminated food is again consumed.

-TRANSMISSION VECTORS: How Stealth Microbes Make Their Way
+Transmission of Vector-Borne Diseases: How Stealth Microbes Make Their Way

 Different stealth microbes have different transmission routes.
 Knowing the mode of transmission can sometimes be helpful in diagnosis.
 Many of them can be transmitted by ticks.
-For Borrelia, STARI, Babesia, Ehrlichia, and Anaplasma, this is a major route of transmission.
+For borrelia, STARI, babesia, ehrlichia, and anaplasma, this is a major route of transmission.

 If the type of tick is known, sometimes it can be helpful in defining types of microbes present.
 This is not absolute, however.
 Most tick-borne microbes can be spread by a variety of ticks.